Simo62bit/steam-screenshot-manager/README.txt

 3. Log in to Steam in the Chrome browser that opens, then press ENTER in the terminal.

-4. The script will scroll through the page to load all screenshots and check their subscription status.
+4. The script will scroll through the page to load all screenshots, check their subscription status, and retrieve visibility information.

 5. Results will be saved in steam_screenshots_subscribe_status.csv.

-6. A GUI window will open, displaying all screenshots with subscription status icons:
+6. A GUI window will open, displaying all screenshots with the following indicators:
    - ✅ Subscribed
    - ❌ Not subscribed
+   - Color-coded visibility labels:
+		Light green → Public
+		Light yellow → Friends-only
+		Light red → Hidden
+		Light grey → Unlisted

-7. You can:
+7. GUI interactions:
    - Click a screenshot to select/deselect it.
-   - Use the Select all button to select or deselect all.
+   - Use the Select all button to select or deselect all screenshots.
-   - Click Subscribe or Unsubscribe to perform the action on selected screenshots.
+   - Use Subscribe or Unsubscribe to perform the action on selected screenshots.
+   - Change visibility for selected screenshots using the dropdown menu and Change Visibility button.
+   - Permanently delete selected screenshots using the Delete button (with confirmation prompt).

 8. Close the GUI when finished—the Chrome browser will also close automatically.